davidstormer/fdp-app/fdp/fdp_settings.md

 ## EULA

-To disable the requirement that each user agree to an end-user license agreement (EULA) before they can access any secured views, set `FDP_EULA_SPLASH_ENABLED=False`.
+To enable the requirement that each user agree to an end-user license agreement (EULA) before they can access any secured views, set `FDP_EULA_SPLASH_ENABLE=True`.
+By default, this feature is disabled.

 ## FDP Settings for Azure